 Some people have asked me “are you going to blog about pregnancy?”
 The answer to that is clearly “not very much.”
 First of all, there’s the very real STFU parents factor to consider.
 Second of all, there’s nothing I can say, do, or wear that won’t be executed with a great deal more style by 25-year-old Mormon mom bloggers.
 Third, when it comes to actual medical information, I have none.
 Fourth, when it comes to helpful tips about pregnancy and parenthood, ditto.
 There is nothing I can share with you that you couldn’t resolve yourself with a few simple google searches, for example “stabbing breast pain normal 8 weeks?” or “sonogram looks like a t-rex wtf.”

-If you’re reading this, you have the technology and Dr. Google is always accepting new patients, so hop to it.
-It can only lead you down a saner path than I could ever hope to, unless the path is to the comments section on babycenter.com, in which case, ignore those crazy, paranoid beeshes.
+If you’re reading this, you have the technology and Dr. Google is always accepting new patients, so get on that.
+It can only lead you down a saner path than I ever could, unless the path is to the comments section on babycenter.com, in which case, ignore those crazy, paranoid beeshes.
 Seriously.
 I guarantee you will land on a thread where a user named daenerys123 homebirths a few dragons in a tire fire and honestly, that only happens in like 1-2% of pregnancies so avoid, avoid, avoid babycenter forums.

-The only bit of wisdom I have to share and never found in any pregnancy book or website is, if you are taking a s***load of pills- and if you are a geriatric mom, you probably will be to allay your crushing guilt & paranoia- take them in ascending order, from smallest to largest.
+The only bit of wisdom I have to share and never found in any pregnancy book or website is this: if you are taking a s***load of pills (and if you are a geriatric mom, you probably will be, to allay your crushing guilt & paranoia) take them in ascending order, from smallest to largest.
 This will ensure that the fist-sized prenatal you are taking doesn’t create a log jam of other smaller pills, causing you to belch up orange scented fish oil all night.
 Of course, a good old-fashioned addiction memoir probably could have told you as much, but you’re probably not looking at those for prenatal tips.

 The one other thing I can weigh in on with some authority is biking while pregnant.
 At this point, lots of women are starting to write about this non-issue but until it becomes accepted as an actual non-issue, I think it deserves more coverage.
 For every website featuring a woman who biked safely and happily while pregnant, you will find 15 quoting the APA’s warning, and a “why would you want to kill your baby” scolding.
-Although I think more women have probably almost died choking on fist sized prenatals than riding a bike while pregnant [raises hand], biking gets the bad rep. Meanwhile on a typical morning at 8 a.m., NPR reported three crashes on the Capital Beltway, yet car commuting with your children is assumed to be the safest bet?
+Although I think more women have probably almost died choking on fist sized prenatals than riding a bike while pregnant [oh HI], biking gets the bad rep. Meanwhile on a typical morning at 8 a.m., NPR reported three crashes on the Capital Beltway, yet car commuting is safe?
 Really?
-So with the alleged safety issue dispensed with (at least for advice scofflaws like me), here’s my experience researching and purchasing my very first MOM BIKE:
+So with the alleged safety issue dispensed with, at least for advice scofflaws like me, here’s my experience researching and purchasing my very first MOM BIKE:

 Sure, I don’t have a crib mattress, a car seat, or child care lined up, but I am now the proud owner of a brand new MOM BIKE.
 At least I have my priorities straight.
 To be fair, I’ve already put in a s***load of work on the nursery…